Phase diagram of the Hubbard model on a honeycomb lattice: A cluster slave-spin study: RESULTS AND DISCUSSIONS

 The compressibility of the system is defined as $\kappa = n^{-2} \partial n/\partial \mu$.
 At $U=0$, it is calculated by using the non-interacting DOS $D(\gamma)$, Eq.~\eqref{density}, via

 which is proportional to the free DOS.
 For $U>0$, $\kappa$ should evolve simultaneously with the quasi-particle DOS which makes it adequate to indicate the dependence of this quantity upon interaction.
-To illustrate the $\delta$-dependence of the compressibility at various couplings, we plot $\kappa$ as function of $\delta$ at $U=0,\,2,\,4,\,6$, and 8 in Fig.~\ref{COMPRESSIBILITY}.
-For $U<U_{\text{AFM}}$, the compressibility near van Hove singularity is suppressed most drastically by interaction, while that at low energy (near the Dirac points) remains very close to the non-interacting one, reflecting that the Dirac cone structure is very robust, and the DOS of the quasi-particles is transferred away from the van Hove singularity as $U$ increases.
+The $\kappa$'s as function of $\delta$ at $U=0,\,2,\,4,\,6$, and 8 are plotted in Fig.~\ref{COMPRESSIBILITY}.
+For $U<U_{\text{AFM}}$, the compressibility near the van Hove singularity is suppressed most drastically by interaction, while that at low energy (near the Dirac points) remains very close to the non-interacting one, reflecting that the Dirac cone structure is very robust, and the DOS of the quasi-particles is transferred away from the van Hove singularity as $U$ increases.
 Furthermore, at $U=4,\,6$, there exhibit a discontinuity at $\delta=\delta_{M}$ where the AFM-to-PM phase transition occurs, and the one-sided peak of $\kappa$ as $\delta$ approaches $\delta_{M}$ manifests that the system now is an itinerant AFM metal.
 However, at $U=8$, there exist two consecutive discontinuities: (i) between positively and negatively divergent $\kappa$; (ii) between negatively divergent and positive small $\kappa$.